 the Buddha was a part of the Hindu pantheon, a view which is not

 acceptable to many Buddhists.
-It is however widely accepted that Buddhism
+It is however widely accepted that

-oppression of tradition and orthodoxy.
-The teachings of the Buddha
+from the oppression of tradition and orthodoxy.

-salvation and freedom of choice in a society that was
+no hope of salvation and freedom of choice in a society that was

 dominated by caste system, predominance of ritual form of worship

 religion upheld as inviolable and indisputable.

 Long ago, over 1500 years ago, Hindu tradition accepted the Buddha

 as an incarnation of Vishnu.
 However strong

 a very long time.
-The followers of
+The followers of Siva and

-There were instances of Buddhist persecution by Hindu rulers, though a
+were instances of Buddhist persecution by Hindu rulers, though a

 great majority followed a policy of religious toleration.
-Sasank, a
+Sasank,

 Despite the fundamental differences between both the religions,